samjmck/samjmck.com/content/blog/static-site-free-newsletter/index.en.md

 ## Requirements
 - A Cloudflare account for Cloudflare Workers (or Deno Deploy with some extra work)
 - A MailerLite account
-- Any website that you are able to modify the HTML of (this tutorial will use Hugo)
+- Any website that you are able to modify the HTML of

 {{< tableofcontents >}}
 <ol>